bcaine/gameserver/README.md

 By: Ben Caine

 This is a generic game server used to host arbitrary turn based text games.
 Games are played through a RESTful interface, with responses and requests sending JSON.
+Games can be easily added to the server by adding a ruby file to the games/ directory with a play(json) function.

 ## Overview ##
 This game server uses the following technology: